alivsey87/Strawberry/README.md

 backdrop-filter: blur(10px)
 ```

 The navbar used mostly Bootstrap classes for styling.
-The logo itself has an ease-in-out transistion on hover that mimics the Apple logo mouse hover.
-I added two different `<a>` elements for the logo, one for the centered items of the navbar, and one that appears at the start of the navabr when the collapsible appears on smaller screens.
+The logo itself has an ease-in-out transition on hover that mimics the Apple logo mouse hover.
+I added two different `<a>` elements for the logo, one for the centered items of the navbar, and one that appears at the start of the navbar when the collapsible appears on smaller screens.

 ---
 ---

 ## 3. Home

 For the landing page/home, I used the apple.com layout and created a couple hero sections that advertise the "featured" products.
-I added a subtle animation to the first hero image jsut for a cool effect to emphasize the blue "glow" of the speaker:
+I added a subtle animation to the first hero image just for a cool effect to emphasize the blue "glow" of the speaker:

 ```css
 animation: blue-glow 4s infinite;